 Bernese Mountain Dog + Australian Shepherd

 This crossbreed is definitely one of the kinder animals out there, with a real tendency to bond with their humans when they’re properly trained.
 Though they aren’t necessarily afraid of strangers, they are very much the kind of dog who will follow a specific person around once they have properly bonded.
 Not a dog that’s going to do well on his or her own, these dogs are a great fit for households that always have someone around.

 Bernese Mountain Dog + Cocker Spaniel

 Playful and energetic, the Spaniel Bernese takes an awful lot of its exercise needs from its Cocker Spaniel parent.
 This means that you’re going to spend a lot of time outside playing with the dog, but that’s almost never a burden with a pup that’s this nice.
+Plus, using a GPS Dog Fence might help them burn off some energy while you sit back and relax.
 Incredibly adoptable dogs are affectionate animals that do as well with kids as they do with adults and even other dogs.
 Big snugglers who are happy sitting around on the couch while their owners watch TV, these dogs are also calm enough to live in an apartment as long as you’re able to get them out to the park every so often.

 Bernese Mountain Dog + Saint Bernard

 In a word, these dogs are huge.
 With the size of both parents contributing to a truly gigantic animal.
 The St. Bernese is not a dog for the easily intimidated.
 Much like the parent breed, though, these dogs are actually big babies at heart and are among the most affectionate hybrids that you will ever see.
 Generally a bit more healthy than Saint Bernard but with more bulk than a Bernese Mountain Dog, this is definitely an animal that needs a significant amount of training in order to understand that it isn’t the size of your average teacup dog.